Kitware/nrtk-jatic/docs/release_notes/pending_release.rst

-This is the initial release of this repository which hosts integration documentation, examples, and code related to integrating nrtk components with the CDAO needs and use-cases.
+This is the initial release of this repository which hosts integration documentation, examples, and code related to integrating nrtk components with the JATIC needs and use-cases.

 Updates / New Features